clivejefferies/mobile-device-mcp/docs/tools/system.md

 Usage guidance:
 - Call before build/install flows to avoid wasted build attempts on misconfigured systems.
+- Call early in a session when device or toolchain availability is uncertain.
 - If `success: false`, attempt recovery steps or report issues to the user.